dibyendumajumdar/ravi-compiler/README.md

 The goal of this project is to create a standalone parser and compiler for Lua / Ravi 5.3.
 The output of the compiler will be bytecodes.
 The compiler library will consist of distinct modules:

-* lexer - responsible for tokenizing an input buffer
+* lexer (Done) - responsible for tokenizing an input buffer
-* parser - responsible for generating abstract syntax tree (AST).
+* parser (Done) - responsible for generating abstract syntax tree (AST).
-* typechecker - responsible for assigning types to variables when possible.
+* typechecker (Done) - responsible for assigning types to variables when possible.
-* linearizer (WIP) - responsible for constructing a linear IR representation of the AST.
+* linearizer (Work in progress) - responsible for constructing a linear IR representation of the AST.
 * optimizer (TODO) - responsible for improving the code
 * codegenerator (TODO) - responsible for generate bytecodes